Tech5G5G/Windows-Fluent-Theme-for-Discord/README.md

-# Fluent Theme for Vencord
+# Windows Fluent Theme for Discord
 ALL CREDIT OF THIS THEME GOES TO [Tako](https://github.com/TakosThings).

-A theme for Vencord to make Discord align with the design princeables of Windows 11
+My version of a theme by Tako to make Discord align with the design princeables of Windows 11